Bang Bang Chicken Bowl Recipe

 • 2 green onions, thinly sliced

-Pantry swaps and substitutions
+Pantry shortcuts and notes

-Equipment
+Equipment list

 • Large nonstick skillet or cast iron skillet

-• Medium bowl for tossing chicken
+• Medium mixing bowl for chicken

 • Small bowl for sauce